allent4n/MusicTag/README.md

 A baseline model for automatically performing music tagging

-To play with this demo, clone this repo.
+To play with this demo, you can go to this colab link (https://colab.research.google.com/drive/10hhthqFWaMbe_oWFYN2nw12uTNYBAYgc?usp=sharing) or clone this repo and follow the steps to play with this project.

+## Our model structure:

+## Clone this repo:
 ```
 https://github.com/allent4n/auto-music-tag
 ```